Insch railway station: History

-In 2019, the platforms were extended to a length of 160m as part of a series of improvements to the Aberdeen to Inverness line.
+In 2019, the platforms were extended to a length of 160 m as part of a series of improvements to the Aberdeen to Inverness line.

 Facilities

-The station building accommodates the Insch Connection Museum, which records the history of the railway in Insch and the local region.
+The former station building accommodates the Insch Connection Museum, which records the history of the railway in Insch and the local region.
 The station has two platforms, a signal box and a level crossing at its northern end.
 Both platforms are equipped with waiting rooms and benches.
 A help point is located on platform 2, whilst there is a ticket machine on platform 1, the latter of which is adjacent to the car park and some bike racks.
 Only platform 1 has step-free access - a footbridge connects the two platforms, and is the only way to get to platform 2.